Joy-GitHuub/JavaScript-Playlist/README.md

 // x CAN be used here

 Local Scope
-Variables declared within a JavaScript function, become LOCAL to the function.
+- Variables declared within a JavaScript function, become LOCAL to the function.

-// code here can NOT use carName

-function myFunction() {
+// code here can NOT use carName function myFunction() {
   let carName = "Volvo";
   // code here CAN use carName
 }
 // code here can NOT use carName

+Global JavaScript Variables
+- A variable declared outside a function, becomes GLOBAL.

+let carName = "Volvo";
+// code here can use carName
+function myFunction() {
+// code here can also use carName
+}

+The Lifetime of JavaScript Variables
+The lifetime of a JavaScript variable starts when it is declared.

+Function (local) variables are deleted when the function is completed.

+In a web browser, global variables are deleted when you close the browser window (or tab).
 ```